 Activity 2: Startle Your Senses at Camera Obscura

 The Camera Obscura itself is like a 19th-century webcam, projecting live images of Edinburgh through a pinhole camera in the roof on to a viewing table, but it is even more fun when you can hold buildings or people in your hands!
-With six floors of amazement, optical illusions, all mixed with an interactive science museum, it is guaranteed fun for everyone.
+Six floors of amazement and optical illusions, all mixed with an interactive science museum, is guaranteed fun for everyone.
 Lose yourself in the mirror maze; get shrunk by giant children in the big-small room; see what you will look like at an older age; and stagger through the vortex tunnel.
 You will also see some of the most spectacular views of Edinburgh, from the rooftop terrace.

 Activity 3: Walk The Royal Mile

 The Royal Mile is the name given to a succession of streets forming the main thoroughfare of Edinburgh’s Old Town.
-It runs about 1.2 miles from Edinburgh Castle down to the Palace of Holyroodhouse, resting in the shadows of Arthur’s Seat.
+It runs about 1.2 miles from Edinburgh Castle down to the Palace of Holyroodhouse.
+There, it rests in the shadows of Arthur’s Seat.
 Walking along the cobblestone streets, you will pass old and new residential brick buildings, with narrow closes and stairways leading to the secret underground world.
 There will be plenty of plaques to read, closes to wander, and little hidden gardens.

-At street level, you will be able to visit several interesting sights for all ages, from the free Museum of Childhood (with toys from the past), to Gladstones Land, and so much more.
+At street level, you will be able to visit several interesting sights for all ages.
+Watch for the free Museum of Childhood (with toys from the past) and Gladstones Land among others.
 Perhaps there will even be a proclamation announced from Mercat Cross while you are there.
 The streets are vibrant and alive with plenty of shops to taste whisky or buy tartan knitwear, but it is also great to stop and watch buskers performing their talents, perhaps with a bagpipe.
 Website: https://www.visitscotland.com/info/towns-villages/royal-mile-and-grassmarket-p918401

 Activity 4: Step Into The Past at Edinburgh Castle